dakhama-mehdi/Modern_ActiveDirectory/README.md

 ![Logo](Pictures/Logo.png "Logo")

-ModernActiveDirectory is Powershell Module with a new experience to give you a gloabl view of Active Directory environment.
+New experience to give you a gloabl view of Active Directory environment.

 From a beautiful interactive report HTML we can :
 - [ ] View key indicators